by J.A. Strawn

 “Well, now, how we all doing?
 Gotta buyback for you two.”
 Desiree, caught them by surprise when she landed two refills at the table.
 This time, Harrison managed a fake smile in her direction.

 “Thank you Desi.
 I should have asked earlier-- how are the kids?”
 Bruce asked.

 “Fine, just fine.
 You see Bubba in here yet?”

 “No, no. I don’t believe so.
 What’s the news?”

 “Oh, he and Tyler got some new conspiracy they want to run by you.
 I’ll try to head them off if I can.
 I can see you’re both knee-deep in something,” she smiled knowingly and left them to their own devices.

-“Thanks for that,” Bruce smiled and raised a glass.
+“Thanks for that,” Bruce raised a glass.
 “And for the round.”

 Once she was out of earshot, Bruce started up again.